US-born figure skater Zhu Yi under attack after fall on Olympic debut for China - KESQ

 By Nectar Gan, CNN

-Making her Olympic debut for Team China, California-born figure skater Zhu Yi was eager to prove herself to the Chinese pubic.
+Making her Olympic debut for Team China, California-born figure skater Zhu Yi was eager to prove herself to the Chinese public.

 Instead, the 19-year-old is facing a firestorm on Chinese social media after she fell flat on the ice and finished last in the women’s short program team event Sunday.